aditya160509/decode-ai/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License
+## 📄 License

-This project is open source and available for educational purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

 ## Author